Go to Reviews.org US Edition

 The Apple TV Plus library may be small, but there are some quality choices to watch during your trial or subscription.

 As noted in our Apple TV Plus review, this sophomore streaming service doesn’t seek to compete in terms of an expansive library, instead with a focus on producing quality results.
-For the most part, despite only having nine titles at the time of writing, Apple TV Plus’s movie line-up is robust, even if it’d take you less than a full day of bingeing to get through it all.

 Best movie on Apple TV Plus

 Apple made a wise move when it swooped in to nab the distribution rights for Greyhound because it’s a solid World War II flick, so long as you have a vibrant 4K TV to properly display an abundance of night-time scenes.
 Greyhound sees Tom Hanks once again donning a captain’s hat, this time ship captain, as he’s tasked with protecting a supply convoy that’s being mercilessly stalked by Nazi submarines.

 At a tight 90-minute running time, Greyhound doesn’t waste a lot of time getting into the swing of things.
 And when those U-boats are first spotted, it’s effectively a relentless chase film to the end credits, admirably steered by the always-reliable Hanks and some tense action set pieces.

 Best documentary on Apple TV Plus